Skip site navigation (1)Skip section navigation (2)

 none No signal is emitted.

-bootstrapped.
+successfully bootstrapped.

-updated; the signal parameters are zone name and zone SOA serial.
+zone name and new zone SOA serial.

-keys-updated - The signal keys_updated is emitted when a DNSSEC key
+keys-updated The signal keys_updated is emitted when a DNSSEC key

-set is updated; the signal parameter is zone name.
+set is updated.
+Parameters: zone name.

-are zone name, KSK keytag, and KSK KASP id.
+keytag, and KSK KASP id.

 dnssec-invalid The signal zone_dnssec_invalid is emitted when DNSSEC

-seconds until an RRSIG expires.
+name and remaining seconds until an RRSIG expires.

 NOTE: